 - A. These Procedures apply to all reported instances of alleged Title IX Prohibited Conduct where the following conditions are met: - 1.
-The Title IX Prohibited Conduct is alleged to have been perpetrated against a person in the United States: - 2.
-The Title IX Prohibited Conduct is alleged to have occurred on or after August 14, 2020:4 - 3.
+The Title IX Prohibited Conduct is alleged to have been perpetrated against a person in the United States; - 2.
+The Title IX Prohibited Conduct is alleged to have occurred on or after August 14, 2020; - 3.
 The Title IX Prohibited Conduct is alleged to have taken place within the University's Education Program or Activity; and - 4.
 At the time of filing or signing the Formal Complaint, the Complainant is participating in or attempting to participate in the University's Education Program or Activity. - B. The University may address alleged incidents of discrimination, harassment, or other misconduct on the basis of Protected Status that are not covered by these Procedures using other University policies and procedures, including but not limited to: - 1.
 Office of Equal Opportunity & Title IX Comprehensive Discrimination and Harassment Procedures - 2.
-Honor Code with the Student Rights & Responsibilities Policies and Procedures

-&lt;sup>4 The University will address conduct that falls within the definition of Title IX Prohibited Conduct but that occurred on or before August 13, 2020 and was reported on or after August 15, 2022 under the Office of Equal Opportunity & Title IX Comprehensive Discrimination and Harassment Procedures.

-- C. These Procedures apply to Title IX Prohibited Conduct as defined by the University's Discrimination and Harassment Policy that occurred on or after August 14, 2020 was reported on or after the effective date of these Procedures.
+Honor Code with the Student Rights & Responsibilities Policies and Procedures - C. These Procedures apply to Title IX Prohibited Conduct as defined by the University's Discrimination and Harassment Policy that occurred on or after August 14, 2020.
+For matters pending as of the effective date of these Procedures, the Title IX Coordinator has the discretion to determine whether to apply these Procedures or a prior version.
 These Procedures supersede any conflicting information in any other University policy with respect to the procedures applicable to alleged Title IX Prohibited Conduct.
-The University may apply a different policy or procedures under certain circumstances where required by a change in the law, regulation, or federal agency guidance. - D. The Associate Vice Chancellor for Equal Opportunity & Title IX and the Title IX Coordinator, in their sole discretion, shall determine whether these Procedures or the Comprehensive Discrimination and Harassment Procedures, or both, apply to the Title IX Prohibited Conduct. - E. All members of the University of Denver community are subject to these Procedures, including Students, Employees, and Third Parties. - 1.
-Members of the community are responsible for conducting themselves in accordance with these Procedures and other University policies and procedures. - 2.
-For Employees, these Procedures apply to the conduct that takes place from the date on which the individual accepts an offer of employment with the University until their employment ceases. - 3.
-If a Student graduates or withdraws or an Employee voluntarily resigns prior to final resolution of any matter, the Office of Equal Opportunity & Title IX retains jurisdiction and the discretion to address the matter as necessary to fulfill the University's obligations under Title IX.
+The University may apply a different policy or procedures under certain circumstances where required by a change in the law, regulation, or federal agency guidance. - D. The Associate Vice Chancellor for Equal Opportunity & Title IX and the Title IX Coordinator, in their sole discretion, shall determine whether these Procedures or the Comprehensive Discrimination and Harassment Procedures, or both, apply to the Title IX Prohibited Conduct.